Massachusetts Child Support Guidelines

 Massachusetts child support is money that one parent pays to the other parent.
 It is meant to be used for basic needs such as shelter, food, clothing, and insured health expenses.

-In Massachusetts both parents have a financial duty to support their child.
+Massachusetts child support laws state that both parents have a financial duty to support their child.
 The person who the child primarily resides with and who takes primary care of the child is known as the custodial parent.
 The parent who lives outside the child’s primary home is known as the noncustodial parent.

 In most cases, it is the noncustodial parent who must make child support payments in Massachusetts.
 Although both parents have a duty to support the child, it is implied that the person with whom the child mainly resides spends their portion of the support directly on the child as they provide the living expenses for the child.